rcardin/mongo-aggregator/README.md

 ## Introduction
 This library implements a fluent Java API for MongoDB Aggragation Framework.
-The [MongoDB Aggregation framework](https://docs.mongodb.com/v3.4/aggregation/) process data records and returns computed result.
+The [MongoDB Aggregation framework](https://docs.mongodb.com/v3.4/aggregation/) processes data records and returns computed result.
 The library implements the [aggregation pipeline](https://docs.mongodb.com/v3.4/aggregation/#aggregation-pipeline).

 ## Usage
-Actually, the MongoDB Java driver does not support any form of fluent interface.
-The `mongo-aggregator` library enable you to easily create an *aggregation pipeline*, in a single Java statement.
+Actually, the MongoDB Java driver does not support any form of fluent interface to features of the aggregation framework.
+The `mongo-aggregator` library enables you to easily create an *aggregation pipeline*, in a single Java statement.

 For example, take the definition of the following pipeline.